ipeirotis/Troia-Web/rstFormat/BasicTutorial.rst

 black ones.
 However if classification aim is to determine if mushroom is poisonous or not situation is radically different.
 Classifying non-poisonous one as poisonous will only mean that we picked up one mushroom less than we could but classifying poisonous as harmless will result in our death.
-For classifications like that DSaS provides misclassification cost maps in with you can set different values of costs.
+For classifications like that Troia provides misclassification cost maps in with you can set different values of costs.
 For mushroom example it would look like that

  - poisonous->poisonous = 0